Expensify/App/contributingGuides/TS_CHEATSHEET.md

   Use [function overloads](https://www.typescriptlang.org/docs/handbook/2/functions.html#function-overloads) to provide more type information for functions.
 For the following types of functions, function overloading can be beneficial.

   - The return type depends on the input type
-  - When function accept different number of parameters
+  - When function accepts different number of parameters
   - There are type dependencies between parameters

   Refer to [this guide](https://medium.com/@hayata.suenaga/when-to-use-function-overloads-acc48f7e3142) to learn how to use functional overloads for each situation.